ParkerLab/FAP_paper/figure 4/README.md

 ```

 Doublet detection was then performed as outlined here: https://github.com/ParkerLab/Multiome-Doublet-Detection-NextFlow
-Nuclei that were not labelled as doublets according to demuxlet were selected as pass QC nuclei.
+Nuclei that were not labelled as doublets according to demuxlet were selected as final pass QC nuclei.

 The provided pipelines generate bigwig files for ATAC, to generate for RNA can do something like this: